telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### async.chunkSize `Number`

 When the property is set the selected files will be uploaded chunk by chunk with the declared size.
-Each request sends a seperate file blob and additional string metadata to the server.
+Each request sends a separate file blob and additional string metadata to the server.
 This metadata is a stringified JSON and contains chunkIndex, contentType, totalFileSize, totalChunks, uploadUid properties that allow validating and combining the file on the server side.
 The response also returns a JSON object with uploaded and fileUid properties that notifies the client which should be the next chunk.